Phasor/crypto-frens/README.md

-# Crypto Frens Social Media Webapp
+# Crypto Frens Social Media Web App

 Welcome to the repo for Crypto Frens, a social media app to meet friends who are into Crypto.